betterFORM/betterFORM/resource/src/main/resources/scripts/newJSLayer-readme.txt

 answer to importing JS and CSS resources.
 Adding these still requires changing the xslt transform.
 We should add a declarative way of adding these.

+ * Using Output within Labels (e.g. of a trigger) does not work yet
+ * Switching a RepeatFull to readonly does not work correctly, handleStateChanged events are only present for repeat items but not the repeat itself.

 To use it
 --------------------------------
 - change betterform-config to use xhtml.xsl instead of dojo.xsl